sifive/block-pio-sifive/README.md

 To create Scribble documentation for the new block, we will need to create three sections of text:
  - an "Overview" paragraph with a brief description of the block,
  - a "Programming" chapter describing how to program and configure the block, and
- - a "HardwareInterface" chapter describing how to interface to the block.
+ - a "Hardware Interface" chapter describing how to interface to the block.

 Scribble will include these sections in documents and manuals for designs which include the block.